ulfschneider/ulf.website/content/posts/agile/2013-02-01-the-agile-worker.md

 subtitle: The agile worker exists because of discrepancies between theory and reality
 abstract: The agile worker exists because of differences between theory and reality,  and because insights can be gained through these discrepancies.
 ---
-The agile worker exists because of differences between theory and reality,  and because insights can be gained through these discrepancies. {.larger .no-indent}
+<figure class="larger">The agile worker exists because of differences between theory and reality,  and because insights can be gained through these discrepancies. </figure>

 [[toc]]